212628326/one-click-hugo-cms3/site/content/_index.md

       tools for every taste and experience level.
 No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+  - image: /img/about-direct-sourcing.jpg
-  - text: 'this is a test product to see how well this CMS works '
+    text: 'this is a test product to see how well this CMS works '
 values:
   heading: Our values
   text: >-